hemantksingh/messup-learn/practice/Leadership.md

   - People wait for you to share something intimate before opening up to you.
 After sharing something intimate, you may finish with *What about you?*
   - Showing up at events and gatherings is one way of proving what you believe.
 Increasing your exposure can increase your likeability
   - Providing reassurance during a difficult decision.
 Show that you are concerned, ask what's worrying them? e.g. *I sense there's something worrying you?*
 - Adopt **active listening**.
 When people come to you with a problem, your instinct may be is to give them a solution right away.
 Sometimes a deeper issue might need to be uncovered by just listening and letting the other person speak.
-To surface the underlying issue you can adopt the [labels and mirrors](https://blog.blackswanltd.com/the-edge/7-negotiation-techniques-for-introverts) technique or just say *Tell me more*
+To surface the underlying issue you can adopt Chris Voss's [labels and mirrors](https://blog.blackswanltd.com/the-edge/7-negotiation-techniques-for-introverts) technique or just say *Tell me more*
   > *Listen to listen not to reply*

 ## Influence